-If our competitors develop and market products that are more effective than our product candidates, including NUPLAZID, they may reduce or eliminate our commercial opportunity.
+If our competitors develop and market products that are more effective than NUPLAZID or our other product candidates, they may reduce or eliminate our commercial opportunity.

 Competition in the pharmaceutical and biotechnology industries is intense and expected to increase.
 We face competition from pharmaceutical and biotechnology companies, as well as numerous academic and research institutions and governmental agencies, both in the United States and abroad.
 Some of these competitors have products or are pursuing the development of drugs that target the same diseases and conditions that are the focus of our drug development programs.